wynand1004/6502_Assembly_Simulator/README.md

  - You should see a number of red squares appear row by row in the top half of the display.

 # Known Issues
- - For some reason, the display freezes on Mac.
+ - For some reason, the display can freeze on Mac.
 This is a known bug in tkinter on the Mac